Lipoprotein (a) Blood Test

 Lipoprotein (a) Blood Test (Labcorp)

-This test is usually ordered when someone has a family history of heart disease or has been diagnosed with conditions that are linked to high Lp (a) levels.
+The Lipoprotein (a) blood test measures the level of Lp(a) in a person's blood. test is usually ordered when someone has a family history of heart disease or has been diagnosed with conditions that are linked to high Lp (a) levels.
 These conditions can include estrogen depletion, hypothyroidism, uncontrolled diabetes, hypercholesterolemia, or kidney failure.
-An Lp (a) test is often ordered with other tests which look for heart disease risk factors such as a C-Reactive Protein High Sensitivity or Homocysteine test.
+An Lp (a) test is often ordered with other tests that look for heart disease risk factors such as a C-Reactive Protein High Sensitivity or Homocysteine test.

 Turnaround time for the Lipoprotein-a test is typically 2-5 business days.